¡Reserva las fechas! Save the dates!

 During the weekend, an extraordinary group of artists and scholars will help illuminate this profound history, alongside its significance on New Mexico’s multicultural expression.

-Research and public dialogue will be emphasized, including topics such as the Casta system and its Implication Today, and a discussion on Indigeneity and Diaspora with Christina Castro, Camila Bustamante and Rabbi Lynn Gottlieb.
+Research and public dialogue will be emphasized, including topics such as Coyotes y Genizaros: Caste, Under-Class, and Peonage in Contemporary Nuevo Mexico, and a discussion on Diaspora and Querencia with Camilla Bustamante and Rabbi Lynn Gottlieb.

 The schedule includes ample time for reflection, conversation, movement, and creativity, encouraging participants to share and process their feelings and insights throughout the weekend.
 Anthony Fleg will facilitate a writing workshop called Writing to Heal, following an experimental somatic exploration on the themes of paradox and multiplicity with Evie Vigil & Blanca Stacy Villalobos of Song Dog Relations.

-Other highlights include Fragments of Ritual and Memory, an art show curated by Janelle Worthington Cadenas which will investigate the resilience and healing of conflicting Nuevo Mexicano ancestry, through diverse artistic mediums installed in the Nahalat Shalom Gallery.
-There will also be an interactive ritual performance featuring Spanish translations of Indigenous poets by Sandra Marroquin-Evans and Sarah Hogland-Gurulé, a staged reading of The Merchant of Santa Fe with Ramón Flores, and a phenomenal closing concert by The Sephardic Borderlands Ensemble, whose sound is a unique integration of Sephardic Jewish hymns with New Mexican and Borderlands style, rhythm and music.
+Other highlights include Fragments of Ritual and Memory, an art show curated by Janelle Worthington Cardenas which will investigate the resilience and healing of conflicting Nuevo Mexicano ancestry, through diverse artistic mediums installed in the Nahalat Shalom Gallery.
+There will also be an interactive ritual performance featuring Spanish translations of Indigenous poets by Sandra Marroquín-Evans and Sarah Hogland-Gurulé, and a phenomenal closing concert by The Sephardic Borderlands Ensemble, whose sound is a unique integration of Sephardic Jewish hymns with New Mexican and Borderlands style, rhythm and music.

 About Casa Sefarad: